Locations:

 What is morbid obesity (now known as class III obesity)?

-Class III obesity, formerly known as morbid obesity, is a complex chronic disease in which a person has a body mass index (BMI) of 40 or higher or a BMI of 35 or higher and is experiencing obesity-related health conditions.
-The BMI scale is not always accurate, so healthcare providers may use other tests and tools to assess obesity, such as measuring waist circumference.
+Class III obesity, formerly known as morbid obesity, is a complex chronic disease in which you have a body mass index (BMI) of 40 or higher.
+The BMI scale isn’t always accurate.
+So, healthcare providers may use other tests and tools to assess obesity.

 Advertisement